 A search committee of at least three members appointed by the search committee chair will evaluate applications for the open position.
 In the case of hiring a vice president, associate vice president, athletic administrator, or in other unusual circumstances, the search committee will be appointed by the president.
-The functions of the search committee are to evaluate applicants, to recommend to the department head those applicants to be invited to campus for interviews, to check references of those candidates to be invited to campus for interviews, and to forward the committee's evaluations of the applicants to the appropriate vice president.
+The functions of the search committee are to evaluate applicants, to recommend to the department head those applicants to be invited to campus for interviews, to check references of those candidates to be invited to campus, to participate in the interview process, and to forward the committee's evaluations of the applicants to the appropriate vice president.